SIDM Concerto: Compilation and Data Release of Self-interacting Dark Matter Zoom-in Simulations: Simulations and Analyses

-We resimulate Halo104 from the Symphony LMC suite in CDM and GroupSIDM with six \textsc{MUSIC} refinement regions.
-The high-resolution particle mass is $m_{\mathrm{part}}=6.3\times 10^3~M_{\mathrm{\odot}}$ and the comoving gravitational softening is $\epsilon=40~\mathrm{pc}~h^{-1}$.
+We resimulate Halo104 from the Symphony LMC suite in CDM and GroupSIDM with six nested \textsc{MUSIC} refinement regions centered on the LMC-mass host.
+The highest-resolution particle mass is $m_{\mathrm{part}}=6.3\times 10^3~M_{\mathrm{\odot}}$ and the comoving gravitational softening is $\epsilon=40~\mathrm{pc}~h^{-1}$.
 These resimulations are presented here for the first time.